CUAir/Autopilot/docs/groundstation.rst

 The stack
 ^^^^^^^^^^
-Our stack consists of python (MAVProxy & Flask) on the backend with React, Flux, Sass, gulp and Jade being used on the front-end.
+Our stack consists of python (MAVProxy & Flask) on the backend with React, Immutable, Redux, Sass, gulp and Jade being used on the front-end.
 Additionally, our backend can technically serve information over a rest API as well as over websockets, however websockets tended to be pretty buggy so we decided to switch back to only using the REST API.

 React
 ^^^^^^
 The front-end (gcs2) is built in React, a javascript library from Facebook that makes the front-end faster by diff-ing the current DOM with the new state to reduce the number of DOM operations (which are very expensive) and rendering changes to the front-end in real-time. `See the documentation for the React here <https://facebook.github.io/react/docs/getting-started.html>`_.

-Flux
+Immutabe
+^^^^^^^^
+The front-end (gcs2) is built in Immutable, a javascript library from Facebook that has persistent data collections for Javascript which increase efficiency and simplicity.
+Immutable data encourages pure functions (data-in, data-out) and lends itself to much simpler application development and enabling techniques from functional programming such as lazy evaluation.  `See the documentation for the React here <https://facebook.github.io/immutable-js/docs/#/>`_.

+Redux
 ^^^^^
 To power our react system, we used vanilla `Flux <https://facebook.github.io/flux/docs/overview.html>`_ which is powered through a system called action-store-dispatcher that makes all changes 1-way interactions (rather than Angular's 2-way bindings).
 We broke the application down into essentially 8 sections: Calibration, Geofences, Interoperability, Parameters, SDA, Settings, Plane Status, and Waypoints.
 Each section has it's own action creator and store.
 For an example of how to use React with Flux, `this <https://github.com/facebook/flux/tree/master/examples/flux-chat/>`_ is simple but extremely useful.
 You should either read it through in its entirety or try to make it/mess with it to get familiar.
 Once you understand the general code structure, it shouldn't be hard to get the hang over making a simple app.
 One of the benefits of Flux over other javascript frameworks like Angular is that since everything is 1-way, the stack traces are very clear, which assists in debugging.
 One of the downsides of Flux is that it requires a bit of boilerplate code/scaffolding.
 We may switch to redux instead of flux at some point, but we want to get to know that framework better before commiting to doing so.

+To power our react and Immutable system, we used vanilla _`Redux <https://redux.js.org/>`_ which is powered through a system called actions-store-reducers that makes all changes 1-way interactions (rather than Angular’s 2-way bindings).
+We broke the application down into essentially 8 sections: Calibration, Geofences, Interoperability, Parameters, SDA, Settings, Plane Status, and Waypoints.
+Each section has its own action creator and reducer.
+For an example of how to use immutable with Redux, _`this <https://redux.js.org/basics/example-todo-list>`_ example is simple and extremely useful.
+You should either read it through in its entirety or try to make it/mess with it to get familiar.
+Once you understand the general code structure, it shouldn’t be hard to get the hang over making a simple app.
+One of the benefits of Redux over other javascript frameworks like Angular is that since everything is 1-way, the stack traces are very clear, which assists in debugging.
+One of the biggest advantages of using the Redux framework over the Flux architecture like we previously had was that it got rid of the boilerplate code/scaffolding.
+It cuts down on the action responding time, and preserves all the benefits of Flux without introducing dispatchers and store registrations, which has made redux much more efficient.
+Redux uses one single store, which in a sense, is like one source of truth that has an immutable state.
+Redux has a completely different approach to state management -- it embraces the idea that there is a global state and that inevitably if you wanted to make changes, it should just happen there in a very specific way (how you handle what components have access to what state is up to you).
+Redux really changes how the state tree is managed and give the stores different responsibilities, and changes how state information is mapped down to the components.
+We may improve upon this by cleaning up some circular calls and with more understanding of Immutable.js .

 .. image:: images/flux.png